SeanKilleen/BeABetterMan.online/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: single
+title: "Don't be that guy!"
 ---

-# Don't be that guy!

 This is a web site created by a guy on the internet who was tired of seeing guys behave badly toward women and LGBTQ folks on the internet.